-Have you ever wanted a monkey?
+Have you ever wanted a monkey in your house?
 Then you may just want to take a look at the charming Devon Rex cat breed.
-These playful, good natured little cats have been frequently compared to monkeys and mischievous children.
+These playful, good natured little cats have been frequently compared to monkeys or mischievous children.

 This breed is on the small side, weighing in at a delicate six to nine pounds.
 There is nothing delicate, however, about the breed's build.
 Despite their small size, these cats have powerful, compact bodies and are actually quite sturdy.